nathanBarloy/advent-of-code-helper/README.md

 - Add a fill command, to pre-fill a program
 - Organize the code into more files
 - Better argument gestion
-- Ask to copy the part 1 to part 2 right after the submission for part 1 is ok